The Routing of Complex Contagion in Kleinberg's Small-World Networks

 \section{Conclusion}

-In this paper, we study the the routing of complex contagion in Kleinberg's small-world networks.
+In this paper, we study the routing of complex contagion in Kleinberg's small-world networks.
 We show that for complex routing the routing time is lower bounded by a polynomial in the number of nodes in the network for the entire range of $\alpha$, which is qualitatively different from the polylogarithmic upper bound in both complex diffusion and simple routing for $\alpha = 2$.
-Our results indicate that complex routing is much harder than complex diffusion and the routing time of complex contagion differs exponentially compared to simple contagion at sweetspot.
+Our results indicate that complex routing is much harder than both complex diffusion and simple routing at the sweetspot.

 There are a number of future directions of this work.
 One may look into complex routing for undirected small-world networks or other variants of the small-world models.
 The qualitative difference between complex diffusion and complex routing for the case of $\alpha = 2$ may worth further investigation.
 For example, one may study if there is similar difference for a larger class of graphs, and under what network condition complex routing permits polylogarithmic solutions.